Jain-Sunaina/-100-days-coding-challange/README.md

 📌 Day 18: Diagonal Difference

 Problem Statement: Given a square matrix, calculate the absolute difference between the sums of its diagonals.

+📌 Day 19: Plus Minus

+Problem Statement: Given an array of integers, calculate the ratios of its elements that are positive, negetive, and zero.
+Print the decimal value of each fraction on a new line with 6 places after the decimal.